 - difficulty turning over in bed

-Possible reasons include:
+Possible reasons for these issues include:

-- the effect of medications
+- the effect of certain medications

 - physical discomfort